rshdhere/copy-paste.space/CONTRIBUTING.md

 4. Submit the pull request

+5. We do have a preview branch so **do-not raise a ticket directly to main**, instead always to preview.

+6. All PRs to main will be rejected as we should follow good-practices

 ### Pull Request Guidelines

 - Keep pull requests focused on a single feature or fix